ALL TEAM MEMBERS ARE EXPECTED TO ARRIVE AT ALL GAMES ONE HOUR BEFORE START TIME. ALWAYS BRING BOTH METAL AND WOOD BATS TO ALL EVENTS

 Please read the information below and follow the directions to insure that we have great communication this season.

-Please check all emails to be sure they are set up correctly and that you are receiving them.
+Please check all of your email addresses to be sure they are set up correctly and that you are receiving them.
 If they are not coming through please also check your spam folders.

 Sometimes emails are hard to read when submitted.
 Emails will be sent to all the email addresses you provided based on legibility.
 If you wish to add an email address please send us the name, the email address, as well as the associated mobile number.
 We will be using emails as well as text messages, for quick communication, when necessary.